 Please enjoy these resources to learn more about the science behind the work we do.
 And if you have a study to share with us, please do so by emailing Sally at email@example.com.

-- Coming soon!
-A scientific journal article by TSW USA’s president, Sally Wier, on ‘Identifying paths to girls’ successful Higher Education in the Solukhumbu district, Nepal’ in Mountain Research and Development
+- A scientific journal article by TSW USA’s president, Sally Wier, and Martin Price: ‘Identifying paths to girls’ successful Higher Education in the Solukhumbu district, Nepal’ in Mountain Research and Development, 39(3)

 - Half the Sky: Turning Oppression into Opportunity for Women Worldwide by Nicholas D. Kristof and Sheryl WuDunn